What is Mediation?

 Mediation gives you and the other party the chance to resolve the dispute yourselves.

 Most people are more satisfied with resolutions that they develop themselves.
 In general, mediation is less costly and faster than arbitration or litigation.

 You may bring your attorney to the mediation, but counsel is not required.

 If your attorney does not participate and a written agreement is created during the mediation process, you may take the agreement to your attorney for review, before it is finalized.
 You may also contact your attorney via telephone at any time during the mediation.

 Should I bring an attorney to the mediation?

 Should I bring witnesses to support my case?

-The Mediation Center of the Pacific and the Community Mediation Centers on the neighbor islands, provide trained volunteer mediators.
-These mediators have completed specialized training and have significant mediation experience.
-The mediators are assigned by the Case Managers according to the issues in the dispute and the training of the mediator.
+The mediators have completed specialized training and have significant mediation experience.
+Every mediator is assigned by the Client Services Specialists according to the issues in the dispute and the training of the mediator.